Athletic Club Boise: History

 USL officially announced the expansion team under the working name Boise Pro Soccer on October 30, 2024.
 The ownership group included former National Basketball Association executive Brad Stith, real estate developer David Wali, former U.S. Soccer Federation executive Bill Taylor, and stadium developer Steve Patterson.
 Former U.S. national team goalkeeper and commentator Kasey Keller joined the ownership group in July 2025.
 Nate Miller was announced as head coach in October 2025.
+AC Boise announced the signing of their first player, former MLS defender Blake Bodily, on January 6, 2026.

+The team won their first regular season match, on the road to fellow expansion team Sarasota Paradise, 1–0 on March 7, 2026.
+Midfielder Denys Kostyshyn scored the first goal in Athletic Club Boise history.
+The team sold out their first nine home matches and set a single-match league attendance record of 7,247 spectators on June 20 against Union Omaha.
+On September 9, 2026, AC Boise announced that the men's team would join the USL Championship for the 2027 season, becoming a second-tier team.
+A new grandstand at the existing stadium would bring capacity to 10,000 spectators as part of the requirements for the new league.
+The women's team was originally planned to debut in 2027, but was delayed to the following year after the USL Super League changed to a new schedule format.

 Club identity

 Athletic Club Boise was revealed as the team's name on June 27, 2025.
 The club's crest includes a lightning bolt shaped like a Peregrine falcon to represent local raptor conservation organizations.
 Its shape references the geography of the Treasure Valley, where Boise is located, and includes a star to represent the star garnet, Idaho's state gemstone.
 The club also uses several elements that are inspired by the city's Basque heritage, including a dark green named "Basque green" and the name, a reference to Athletic Club Bilbao.